 As is standard in residence halls at other institutions, the operator is responsible for enforcing the rules and regulations of the student housing.
 This includes enforcing state laws regarding not allowing alcohol.

 Many of the units have kitchens.
 Units that do not have kitchens will have access to common kitchens on their floor or an adjacent floor.
-Additionally, there will be enhanced vending options in the community that will include fresh, healthy food options.14.
-With housing costs continuing to increase over time, how will the project plan to keep the living options economically feasible for students?
+Additionally, there will be enhanced vending options in the community that will include fresh, healthy food options.

 The project will be constructed in accordance with Title 24 and CALGreen standards and will include 12 EV charging stations and solar canopies in the parking lot.
 (California was the first state in the nation to mandate green building codes.)